rownd/wordpress/readme.txt

 == Screenshots ==

-1. Rownd allows visitors to sign-in via our Hub component, which you can also trigger from any HTML page element.
+1. Rownd allows visitors to sign-in simply via UX components, which you can also trigger from any HTML page element.
-2. Once authenticated, users can manage any personal data that they've shared with you.
+2. Once authenticated, users can manage their account from any page on the site.
+3. Manage your Rownd integration easily through our simple settings pane.

 == Changelog ==